Easy to Difficult Bible Trivia Quiz

 -

-What are the last several days of Jesus' life called, starting with the Last Supper?
+What are the last hours of Jesus' life called, starting with the Last Supper?

 a.
 Hebdomana Crucifixionis.